-"Lured by Entitlement" - Mat 4:1-11 - Lent 1 - Mar 13, 2011
+"Unhuman Power" - Mat 4:1-11 - Lent 1 - Mar 9, 2014

 "If Jesus was so powerful, why did he live like an ordinary person?"
 It's a shocking question, isn't it?
 But it seems to be the question that Matthew (and two other gospel authors) were dealing with.
 "If Jesus was the favourite son of God, why didn't he just snap his fingers and rule the whole world - or at least fix it?"
-This is not a trivial set of questions, because the implications could be disturbing.
-The logic seems clear that if Jesus didn't use his power to get rich, to be treated specially, to grasp hold of all political power, then he didn't after all have the power that one would expect from the favoured son of God.
+"More than that, if he was so powerful, why did he die?"
+These are not trivial questions, both because the implications could be disturbing but also because many people still ask them today.
+The logic seems to be that if Jesus didn't use his power to get rich, to be treated specially, to grasp hold of all political power, then he didn't after all have the power that one would expect from the favoured son of God.

-Based on how the world usually thinks, it seems a reasonable question.
+Based on how the world usually thinks, these seem to be reasonable questions.
 After all, wouldn't anyone with that kind of power use it for personal gain?
 If you believed you knew how to run the world properly, and had the power to do so, wouldn't you step up and take over?
-If not, then you're a whole lot different than the "leaders" we are blessed with today.
+If not, then you're a whole lot different than the politicians and other leaders we are "blessed" with today.

 Few of us could or would challenge the argument that the world works on power.
 The "golden rule" commonly means "those who have the gold (or oil, or ...) make the rules."
 Our corporate structures, our political structures, even our social structures display the truth that power obtained is power wielded.
 Of course it is always justified in self-aggrandizing terms - "the cream always rises."
-And recent events especially in Libya and the Ivory Coast remind us that those in power will often go to revolting extremes to hang on to their power.
+And recent events especially in Syria and the Ukraine remind us that those in power will often go to revolting extremes to hang on to their power.